Microsoft · GH-100

 According to the 2025 Pearson VUE Value of IT Certification report, 32% of certified professionals received salary increases after earning a certification, and 82% gained confidence to pursue new career opportunities.
 GitHub administrators in the United States can expect competitive compensation in the range of $120,000–$180,000 USD annually, varying by seniority, geographic location, and the complexity of the environments they manage.
 Compared to general DevOps certifications, the GH-100 is highly specific to GitHub's ecosystem, making it a strong differentiator for professionals in organizations standardized on GitHub Enterprise.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 447 questions.

-4. VideoStream Entertainment processes large video files in their GitHub Actions workflows and frequently encounters timeout issues with their current runner setup.
+Preview — answers shown1.
+VideoStream Entertainment processes large video files in their GitHub Actions workflows and frequently encounters timeout issues with their current runner setup.
 Their video processing jobs often require 4-6 hours to complete.
 What solution should they implement to handle these long-running processes?

 Explanation